lilab-bcb/cirrocumulus/docs/tutorial.rst

 Gallery view
 ^^^^^^^^^^^^^^^^^^^

-You can switch to the gallery view by clicking the *View Gallery* button in the toolbox of the main plot:
+The gallery view, which is displayed below the main plot, shows all selected features and embeddings:

 .. image:: images/gallery.png
   :align: center

-As you can see from the example above, gallery view provides a way from comparing plots.
-Legend can be viewed from the left panel.
+As you can see from the example above, gallery view provides a way for comparing plots.
+The legend can be viewed in the left-side panel.

-Moreover, when you select a specific class of cells, and then switch to gallery view, you'll see that all the plots have these cells highlighted:
+Additionally, when you select a specific class of cells, you'll see that all the plots have these cells highlighted:

 .. image:: images/gallery-select.png
   :align: center